KolFoxy/AncestorBotPHP/farmstead_readme.md

 After dealing with a substantial amount of monsters, you will begin to encounter non-combat events, in which all kinds of things could happen!
 You may be granted a long-lasting status effect, or lose all your trinkets, or get beaten up, or...
 There is a number of pre-written events, though outcomes of some can vary drastically depending on chance or on class of your hero.
 Actions in events are different from your usual hero\`s actions, but are selected and performed in the similar fashion by typing **`!f [action name]`**.
 Available actions are almost always in the footer of the latest game message from bot.

+## Lighting Changes
+At certain kill intervals, colors of the surroundings will change.
+This change will affect all monsters' and heroes' stats up until the next interval.